SpeculativeCoder/adhoc-web/README.md

 If you go to http://localhost you should see the application running in development mode.

 Further functionality requires setup.
-See: [https://github.com/SpeculativeCoder/AdhocDocumentation](https://github.com/SpeculativeCoder/AdhocDocumentation) (not yet available)
+See: [https://github.com/SpeculativeCoder/AdhocDocumentation](https://github.com/SpeculativeCoder/AdhocDocumentation)

 ### Run from command line